Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

 .. attention:: Do **not** use in new drivers!
              See: :ref:`legacy_dvb_decoder_notes`

-The DVB video device controls the MPEG2 video decoder of the DVB hardware.
+The DVB video device controls the woke MPEG2 video decoder of the woke DVB hardware.
 It can be accessed through ``/dev/dvb/adapter0/video0``.
 Data types and ioctl definitions can be accessed by including ``linux/dvb/video.h`` in your application.

-Note that the DVB video device only controls decoding of the MPEG video stream, not its presentation on the TV or computer screen.
+Note that the woke DVB video device only controls decoding of the woke MPEG video stream, not its presentation on the woke TV or computer screen.
 On PCs this is typically handled by an associated video4linux device, e.g.
 ``/dev/video``, which allows scaling and defining output windows.

-Most DVB cards don’t have their own MPEG decoder, which results in the omission of the audio and video device as well as the video4linux device.
+Most DVB cards don’t have their own MPEG decoder, which results in the omission of the woke audio and video device as well as the woke video4linux device.

 These ioctls were also used by V4L2 to control MPEG decoders implemented